Joe & Mac: Caveman Ninja

 Elite Systems ported Data East's Joe & Mac: Caveman Ninja coinop of 1991 to IBM PC MS-DOS in 1992.
 Joe & Mac: Caveman Ninja is an early VGA port that impressed me in terms of how it displayed, sounded and performed.

-Joe & Mac: Caveman Ninja displays in 256-color non-standard VGA and features several layers of parallax scrolling.
+Joe & Mac: Caveman Ninja is a platform game that displays in 256-color non-standard VGA.
+Joe and Mac: Caveman Ninja features several layers of parallax scrolling.
 The drawspace is 256x180.

 On a technical level Joe & Mac: Caveman Ninja evokes a coinop-quality conversion.
 To be clear, I am not saying that PC Joe & Mac is arcade-perfect, I am saying that it evokes coinop-quality.
 It's missing too many pixels to be considered arcade-perfect.

-Joe & Mac: Caveman Ninja requires an i80286 CPU, 512K of free conventional RAM and 288K of EMS RAM.
+Joe & Mac: Caveman Ninja requires an i80286 CPU, 512K of free conventional memory and 288K of EMS memory.
 Joe & Mac: Caveman Ninja supports keyboard or joystick control as well as Sound Blaster, AdLib and Roland audio.

 Joe & Mac: Caveman Ninja was distributed on 1x 3.5" 1.44 MB HD diskette and 1x 3.5" 720kB diskette.
 Joe & Mac installs via New World Computing Install v.2.0.
 The install size is 2.5 megs.

-Compare Joe & Mac: Caveman Ninja with Titus France's Prehistorik of the same year.
+Compare Joe & Mac: Caveman Ninja with Titus France's Prehistorik of 1991.
 Prehistorik has no parallax-scrolling or even proper conventional scrolling: it has catch-up scrolling; that is, when the edges of the screen are reached the viewport scrolls to the next screen in one move.

 The IBM PC MS-DOS version of Joe & Mac: Caveman Ninja furnishes one example of how VGA had caught up to Amiga graphics by 1992 -- in "Amiga" genre.
 The Amiga version looks like a port whereas the VGA version could be mistaken for the original arcade game (at least, to a casual observer).